xwxnumber1xwx/FLASK_Restaurant-catalog/README.md

 ## RUNNING THE PROGRAM
 1. To get started, I recommend the user use a virtual machine to ensure they are using the same environment that this project was developed on, running on your computer.
 You can download [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) to install and manage your virtual machine.
-Trought your OS console, go to restaurant_catalog folder (where the is Vagrantfile" and then write `vagrant up` to bring the virtual machine online and `vagrant ssh` to login.
+Trought your OS console, go to restaurant_catalog folder (where the "Vagrantfile" file is located) and then write `vagrant up` to bring the virtual machine online and `vagrant ssh` to login.

 2. Download the data provided by Udacity [here](https://www.udacity.com/api/nodes/3612388742/supplemental_media/lotsofmenuspy/download). save the file as lotsofmenus.py.
 This file should be inside the Vagrant folder.